 A bit about myself

-If you are interested in having me around to give a talk (scientific or outreach), please don't doubt to drop me an email.
-I'd love to pay a visit and chat about science in general.
+If you are interested in inviting me for a talk (scientific or outreach), please don't hesitate to get in touch.
+I'm always up for visiting and love to chat about science.

 One of my cosmological MHD simulations of galaxy formation